Distance Functions and Generalized Means: Duality and Taxonomy: Introduction

 \section{Introduction}

+The theories of consumers and producers are crucial for understanding the issues surrounding general equilibrium in economics.
+Consumer theory examines agents' preferences and extends into a broader field of economic analysis due to its importance in decision theory, with the utility function playing a key role in representing these preferences.

+On the other hand, producer theory, when considered separately from consumer theory, often focuses on productivity indices and the axiomatic properties of efficiency measures.
+Like consumer theory, producer theory relies heavily on the concepts of duality and distance functions.
+These ideas have been particularly emphasized in a series of papers by Luenberger \cite{l92a,l92b, l94, l95, l96}, who drew parallels with Maurice Allais's \cite{a89} surplus measures.
+Despite their interdependence, these theories have largely developed independently.
+However, distance functions have proven especially useful in evaluating productive efficiency and have led to significant advancements and applications in operations research.
+The goal of this article is to establish a formal link between utility functions and distance functions.
+We will demonstrate that various well-known efficiency measures can be formalized through a type of producer utility function inspired by the Stone-Geary utility concept (see respectively \cite{s54} and \cite{g50}).

-The literature in production economics distinguishes two concepts of technical efficiency.
-The first concept, associated with Debreu \cite{d51} and especially Farrell \cite{f57}, is related to the traditional radial efficiency measure.
-Focusing on input efficiency, it is defined as the minimal equiproportionate contraction in all inputs which still allows production of given outputs.
-Their seminal works have since then been extended to several other non-radial and directional efficiency measures.
+In production economics, two primary concepts of technical efficiency are distinguished.
+The first, introduced by Debreu \cite{d51} and especially Farrell \cite{f57}, relates to a radial measure of efficiency.
+This measure is defined as the minimal proportional reduction of all inputs while maintaining a specific output level and is essentially the inverse of Shepard's distance function \cite{s74}.
+This foundational work has been expanded to include various non-radial and directional efficiency measures.

-The second concept finds its origin in the work of Koopmans \cite{k51} who gave a definition of technical efficiency which focuses on the efficient subset of the technology.
-A producer is technically efficient if an increase in any output or a decrease in any input requires a decrease in at least one other output, or an increase in at least one input.
-Along this line, for each technology for which isoquant and efficient subset diverge, there is a potential conflict between both technical efficiency concepts.
+The second concept originates from Koopmans' work \cite{k51}, which defines technical efficiency based on the efficient subset of technology.
+According to this view, a producer is technically efficient if any increase in output or decrease in input requires a corresponding decrease in another output or an increase in another input.
+This creates potential conflicts between the two efficiency concepts when the isoquant and the efficient subset diverge.

-F\"are and Lovell \cite{fl78} define a new input efficiency measure as an arithmetic mean of its component measures (sometimes also known as a Russell efficiency measure, see also \cite{r85}).
-The F\"are-Lovell measure overcomes some difficulties with the Debreu-Farrell's measure that evaluates technical efficiency relative to an isoquant rather than to an efficient subset.
-Such a property can lead to the identification of a unit as technically efficient when it is not and is likely to produce erroneous inferences regarding technical efficiency.